zachvalenta/notes-sw/design/data/OLTP.md

 # 🕸️ DISTRIBUTED / NewSQL

+> you can fit 100M records in single table https://news.ycombinator.com/item?id=43989497

 > I tell non-technical people that the site reliability engineer job is about creating automation to do what a system administrator would otherwise do. https://entropicthoughts.com/the-reinforcing-nature-of-toil

 CHECKLIST https://www.lastweekinaws.com/blog/aurora-vs-rds-an-engineers-guide-to-choosing-a-database/